-Fig. 12.
-Layer number dependent changes in jump-to-contact and jump-off-contact values for the unstable multilayers.
+Fig. 10.
+Layer number dependent changes in jump-to-contact and jump-offcontact values for the unstable multilayers.

-Fig. 13.
+Fig. 11.
 Layer number dependent spectral parameter changes for unstable multilayers.

-Fig. 14.
-Changes in the stiffness and adhesion values with respect to jump-to-contact values for various stable and unstable multilayers.
+Fig. 12. (a) Changes in the stiffness and adhesion values with respect to jumpto-contact values for various stable and unstable multilayers and (b) during the evolution of the instabilities.